michaelnordmeyer/jekyll-theme-nix/README.md

 Make sure that this is the only `remote_theme:` in `_config.yml`, and that there are no other `theme:`.

-Finally, add `jekyll-remote-theme` to your plugin section in `_config.yml` as well.

-## Feed.xml and Sitemap.xml
+## Styled Atom Feed and Sitemap.xml

-Both are included in the theme and don't need dependencies to `jekyll-feed` and `jekyll-sitemap` plugins.
-For a standard Jekyll installation, they work out-of-the-box if both files are copied to the Jekyll directory.
+Both are included in the demo.
+For a standard Jekyll installation, they work out-of-the-box if the files `feed.xslt.xml` and `sitemap.xsl` are copied to the site’s Jekyll directory.

-If hosted with the Github pages plugin, those plugins are already included and will automatically be used instead.
-To overwrite this, both files have to be copied manually from the theme's repository root to the site's repository root.
+The XSLT files style the XML files.
+If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.

-Because feeds are generated once, they can only support one icon, which why the light variant was chosen.
+Because feeds are generated once, they can only support one icon.
+The light variant was chosen for the feed.